YKHahahaha/Cross-Fire/README.md

 # Cross-Fire
-"Cross Fire" is a AI game writen in pygame and sklearn
+"Cross Fire" is a game writen in pygame and sklearn
 ![image](https://github.com/stepfencurryxiao/Cross-Fire/blob/master/.github/pygame.jpg)

+It includes two edition:The AI edition and old edition.
-# AI Game
+# AI Edition
 This is the AI game that use the machine learning algorithm and write in python program language.
 ## install modules and python
 First,you should download the python and some packages about machine learning and game development.